 After trying each plate, I went back to my station to continue working, and then to my delight, someone would come up to me again and say, “Chef Sara, your next course is ready.”
 Now, for the purpose of professionalism, I tried to contain my excitement, but in my head, I was doing cartwheels.
 While sampling each dish, I tried to make sure that I truly savored and appreciated each new flavor.
 When I brought my empty plate (once containing the lemon poppy seed dessert) back to the chef who had served me, he asked me whether I enjoyed my food.
 It was apparent that somehow he didn’t think I did.
 I was so caught off guard that I just looked at him for a second before replying, embarrassed, “Oh my gosh, I thought it was amazing.
 I mean, it was the best meal I’ve ever had!”
-When he responded, “To me, it did not look like you enjoyed it, but it seems as though I misinterpreted that,” I started to realize that in trying to really interpret the flavors, I must have made some weird faces.
+When he responded, “To me, it did not look like you enjoyed it, but it seems as though I misinterpreted that,” I started to realize that in trying to interpret and savor the flavors, I must have made some weird faces.

 After that moment, I was given time to stand in front of the plating station.
 If you haven’t ever seen pictures of EMP’s remodeled kitchen, this area is located in front of the exit leading to where guests are seated, and has a rectangular island with hot lights hovering over it.
 To the left of the station, servers stand in a line while Chef Dmitri inspects that every last dish is crafted to perfection.
 The chefs/artists who are plating use the uniformly rolled cloth napkins placed at the end of the table to wipe any excess off of their canvases.
 The most interesting part was how they used specific techniques on particular dishes — the duck for example, was removed from the plate for a few seconds, while a swift hand wiped a small amount of sauce from underneath.
 For me, there was a moment of excitement when my eyes met something familiar being plated — the nettle that I had so carefully worked with was placed on top of the duck in the form of a salad.

 While observing my surroundings, I noticed how there was a kind of loud quietness in the kitchen.
-Even though people were constantly moving around, the looks on the chefs’ faces were of deep concentration — something I had never seen or experienced before.
+Even though people were constantly moving around, the looks on the chefs’ faces were of deep concentration, something I had never seen or experienced before.
 There were ever-present sounds of kitchen tools, low voices, and the occasional sizzle of a pan, but few people actually spoke out loud because of their “quiet” policy.
-Somehow, despite this “silence,” their teamwork was as effortless as it was efficient.
+Somehow, despite this “silence,” their teamwork looked as effortless as it was efficient.

 A kitchen that communicates and works well is imperative to success, which is then seen in the food that is served.
 Of course, this is something that the staff at EMP has in mind all of the time.
 As a trail, I was able to be a part of pre-meal at both restaurants, where the lead chef addressed concerns and also praised the team for their outstanding work.